razshare/frizzante-docs/src/content/docs/guides/get-started.md

 title: Get Started
 ---

-Frizzante is a an opinionated web server framework that uses Svelte to render web pages.
+Frizzante is an opinionated web server framework that uses Svelte to render web pages.

 ### Prerequisites